llnl/smith/src/docs/sphinx/dev_guide/lc_gitlab.rst

 to move the real storage for this directory to a file system with more space and leave ``${HOME}/.jacamar-ci`` as a symlink.

-Choose a directory on a file system, we recommend either ``/usr/workspace``, appropriate for build artifacts, then run:
+Choose a directory on a file system appropriate for build artifacts, we recommend ``/usr/workspace``, then run:

 .. code-block:: bash